Woman seen at roundabout crash sought

 Blonde woman seen at fatal roundabout crash sought

-A white blonde woman who gave medical help to injured motorists in a BMW car involved in a crash at the Maybury roundabout in Edinburgh is being urged to come forward by police.
+A woman who gave medical help to injured motorists in a BMW car involved in a crash in Edinburgh is being urged to come forward by police.

-The woman who was not involved in Friday's crash, is thought to be a doctor or health professional.
+The woman who was not involved in Friday's crash at the Maybury roundabout, is thought to be a doctor or health professional.

 People in a small hatchback travelling north from the roundabout in Barnton are also being urged to come forward.